 The CISO provides leadership to campus-wide committees and workgroups of campus policy-makers, senior administrators, and lead technical staff from various departments in the active analysis, discussion and development of information security policy and strategic campus technology directions.
 The position also co-chairs the Information Risk Governance Committee; the primary governance body for information security and privacy at UC Berkeley

 The CISO oversees the direction of critical operational Campus security functions and services, such as incident response, breach management, and network intrusion detection.
-The CISO reports directly to the Associate Vice Chancellor for IT and Chief Information Officer, Larry Conrad.
+The CISO reports directly to the Associate Vice Chancellor for IT and Chief Information Officer, Jenn Stringer.

 The CISO serves as a co-chair, along with the campus Privacy Officer, for the Information Risk Governance Committee (IRGC) to provide the campus framework for institutional governance of information risk.